aclysma/rafx/docs/api/backends/gles2.md

 ## Status

+Most of what is possible to do in OpenGL ES 2.0 without extensions has been implemented.
+This backend is relatively less mature than the vulkan and metal backends.

-WebGL and GLES2 are old APIs and are limited in functionality and performance.
+OpenGL ES 2.0 and WebGL are old APIs and are limited in functionality and performance.
 Many features in `rafx-api` will not work properly.
 It is probably best to limit usage to simple 2d rendering, unless you are willing to require extensions.
 In general this backend is intended for broadest compatibility possible with minimal functionality to do basic 2d drawing.